-Within 24 hours of the vessel sailing the observer must send a deployment report to their controlling agency.
-The content will include confirmation of the contact details of the vessel and serves to set up and confirm that a line of communication exists between the observer and their controlling agency.
-The outcome of the pre-sea inspection is given and post details of their flight and logistics prior to boarding.
+Within 24 hours of the vessel sailing the observer must send a deployment report to their controlling organisation.
+The content will include confirmation of the contact details of the vessel and serves to set up and confirm that a line of communication exists between the observer and their controlling organisation.
+The outcome of the pre-sea inspection is given as well as details of their flight and logistics prior to boarding.